Best Cloud Gaming Services 2023

 As you can see, the player inputs the jump command, and the in-game character lags behind by several microseconds.
 It might not seem like a lot, but in multiplayer titles such as Fortnite, every microsecond counts.

 The other major issue is the low resolution and low framerate.
-Some cloud gaming services offer a maximum resolution of 720p, which is relatively low by today’s standards.
+Some cloud gaming services offer a maximum resolution of 720p, which is comparatively low by today’s standards.
 Even phones now run at 1440p resolution.

 Even with these disadvantages in mind, it is a viable method for gaming, especially if you don’t have a device that can handle your most anticipated video games.
 Let’s look at the best cloud gaming services and determine which one is the best for you.